rtanglao/rt-sumo-python-hacks/FF25/tldr.md

-Based on FF25 support forum uestions:
+Based on FF25 support forum questions:

 * Create a user friendly sync on all our products.
 * Keep our open web user experience ahead of others by making Top Sites and bookmarks more awesome.